We are

 Visit Website

-The Veolia Trust supports community and environmental projects across England through the Landfill Communities Fund, using money provided by Veolia.
+The Veolia Environmental Trust was established in 1997 and supports community and environmental projects across England through the Landfill Communities Fund.
+With funds provided by Veolia ES UK Ltd, the Trust has awarded over £100 million to more than 2700 projects

 Visit Website